Turn on more accessible mode

 Additional analyses are available upon request.

-In addition to the water chemistry, we recommend that participants take:
+In addition to the water chemistry, we recommend:

 The database generated by this program may also be useful for graduate students, staff, and local or state professionals who are interested in lake water quality.